hanfeihang/wx-chest-tracer/README.md

 # wx-chest-tracer
 ### Introduction

-This is a WeChat App that helps Clash Royale players know which chest is upcoming.
+This is a WeChat mini program that helps Clash Royale players know which chest is upcoming.

+### How to use

+search `ChestTracer` in Mini Program of WeChat App

 ### Features